fchastanet/obsidian-metaflow/doc/LINTER_IMPLEMENTATION.md

 - More sophisticated script analysis
 - Integration with TypeScript for better script validation

+## Limitations

+- The linter may not catch all edge cases, especially in complex scripts
+- The linter consider that variables are always strings
+- Performance may degrade with very large scripts or templates
+- Some JavaScript features (e.g., dynamic imports) may not be fully supported

 ## Testing

 The implementation includes comprehensive unit tests that cover: